 Apple dispenses with further machining shots of the case to bring us a detail shot of the Digital Crown having the precise, grippy serrations cut.
 It’s hard to tell given the shot, but the crown appears to have already gone through the polishing process; polishing the crown after the serrations are cut would bork up the precise edges and Apple is relying on the sharpness of that edge to make the Digital Crown useable with the tip of one finger.
 The cutter itself appears to be a custom profile key-set cutter with a meaty center around the arbor to increase rigidity and tool-life.

 Apple chooses not to show us the manufacturing of the clasp components, processes that I think would be more interesting than how the watch case is made in some ways.
-Given the complex surfaces of the Modern buckle, this might be the first example of Apple using surface profiling tool path in order to machine a component €” part of Apple’s secret to attaining scale and maintaining amazing quality is that they keep the actual machining operations restricted to relatively simple 2.5D tool path with complex curves produced by extrusion or stampings.
+Given the complex surfaces of the Modern buckle, this might be the first example of Apple using surface profiling tool path in order to machine a component €” part of Apple’s secret to attaining scale and maintaining amazing quality is that they keep the actual machining operations restricted to relatively simple 2.5D tool path with complex curves produced by extrusion or stampings, which can be made possible with the help of a metal stamping manufacturer.
 If the Modern buckle is fully machined, this requires far more sophisticated and time consuming 3D milling.